Provincie-Zuid-Holland/satellite-images-datascience/README.md

 # Set annotations for the model to predict on.
 euclidean_distance_model.set_ec_distance_custom_annotations(path_to_tif_file.split("/")[-1], fade=True)

-# Predict all the pixels in a .tif file with a particular model and stores the dissolved results in the out_path file.
+# Iterates and predicts all the pixels in a .tif file with a particular model and stores the dissolved results in the out_path file.
 tif_kernel_generator.predict_all_output(euclidean_distance_model, out_path , parts = 3, fade=True)
 ```